pureskillgg/docs/docs/datascience/README.md

 3. Estimate how much data you actually need by starting with one day.
    Remember that one revision is one day worth of data.
 4. Be careful when exporting a large number of revisions at once.
-   You might go over the free tier part-way though the export process and have difficulty stopping the jobs.
+   You might go over the free tier part-way through the export process and have difficulty stopping the jobs.
    We recommend you limit each export batch to one month intervals.
 5. Once you have exported the data, build a [tome][dsdk] from it.
 A tome is a